oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 ## Introduction

-In this lab, we will provision and setup the reference architecture.

-In this reference architecture, Jenkins is hosted on Oracle Cloud Infrastructure to centralize build automation and scale the deployment by using Oracle Cloud Infrastructure Registry, Oracle Kubernetes and Oracle Converged Database.
-GitHub is used to manage source code.
+In this lab, you will provision all lab-related resources (with exception to OKE-provisioned resources such as LoadBalancers and Databases) by running a set of scripts.
+The setup script will create resources in your tenancy using Terraform.
+It will provision an OKE cluster and a Virtual Machine with Jenkins running.
+Do note however that this setup of Jenkins is not meant for production purposes.

 Estimated Time: 25 minutes

 ### Objectives

+* Fork and clone the lab repository
-* Clone the setup and microservices code
+* Setup and provision lab resources
-* Execute setup
+* Setup Kube Config

-<em><strong style="color: #C74634">We recommend that you create a notes page to write down all of the credentials you will need.</strong></em>
+<em><strong style="color: #C74634">It is recommended that you keep all credentials and important information in your notes.</strong></em>

 ### Prerequisites